Scholarly Record: Early Learning Sports Development

 Kayden, B.J.
 (2025, rev. 2026) · Encyclopedia of Early Learning Sports Development, Part VI

 Documents the complete architecture of The Jelly Bean Way© — the methodology that translates the Natural Order of Sport© and the Governing Dynamics of Sport© into operational sports instruction for children ages 18 months to 5 years.
 Establishes the Provoked Participation Method, the Corrective Metaphorical Lens, the Four-Square Framework, and the Four Dimensions as named, formally documented contributions to the early learning sports development literature.
-The only implementation methodology for early learning sports development with documented comparative validation.

 PART VIII · IMPLEMENTATION EVIDENCE